-New DDGS Old DDGS DDGS (NRC, 1998) Corn (NRC, 1998) Total P, % 0.89 0.90 0.83 0.28 Relative P availability, % 90.00 No data 77.00 14.00 Available P, % 0.80 No data 0.64 0.04 not been used extensively in swine diets.
+One of the hottest topics in the feed industry today involves feeding "new generation" distiller's dried grains with solubles (DDGS) to swine.
+Historically, distiller's dried grains with solubles (DDGS) have not been used extensively in swine diets.
 The primary reasons for this limited use include variability in quality and nutrient content among sources, poor amino acid digestibility due to overheating during drying, concerns about the high fiber content, and cost competitiveness with corn, soybean meal and dicalcium phosphate.
-Although the majority (>80%) of DDGS has historically been fed to cattle, recent research studies conducted at the University of Minnesota have clearly shown that corn DDGS produced by new generation ethanol plants contains significantly higher levels of digestible and metabolizable energy, digestible amino acids, and available phosphorus than found in DDGS produced by older, more traditional ethanol plants.
-Because of its higher nutrient value, new generation DDGS is well suited for swine and poultry diets, and can be a cost effective partial replacement for corn, soybean meal, and dicalcium phosphate in swine feeding programs.
+Although the majority (>80%) of DDGS has historically been fed to cattle, recent research studies conducted at the University of Minnesota have clearly shown that corn DDGS produced by "new generation" ethanol plants contains significantly higher levels of digestible and metabolizable energy, digestible amino acids, and available phosphorus than found in DDGS produced by older, more traditional ethanol plants.
+Because of its higher nutrient value, "new generation" DDGS is very well suited for swine and poultry diets, and can be a cost effective partial replacement for corn, soybean meal, and dicalcium phosphate in swine feeding programs.

-As a result of recent research conducted at the University of Minnesota, usage of new generation DDGS in US swine feeding programs has increased from about 30,000 tonnes in 2000 to more than 80,000 tonnes in 2002.
-The production of ethanol and DDGS is increasing at a rapid rate, which is due in part to the banning of MTBE (methyl tertiary butyl ether) as an oxygenation agent in gasoline in 14 states, and the resulting increase in demand for ethanol to be used as a replacement for MTBE.
-Currently, the US fuel ethanol industry produces about 3.8 million tonnes of DDGS.
+As a result of recent research conducted at the University of Minnesota, usage of "new generation" DDGS in U.S. swine feeding programs has increased from about 30,000 tonnes in 2000 to more than 80,000 tonnes in 2002.
+The production of ethanol and DDGS is increasing at a rapid rate, which is due in part, to the banning of MTBE (methyl tertiary butyl ether) as an oxygenation agent in gasoline in 14 states, and the resulting increase in demand for ethanol to be used as a replacement for MTBE.
+Currently, the U.S. fuel ethanol industry produces about 3.8 million tonnes of DDGS.
 By 2005, this amount is projected to be near 5.5 million tonnes.
 New and undeveloped markets are needed to utilize this increased DDGS supply.
-The pork industry is a very viable, but underdeveloped DDGS market that could realize substantial economic benefits from using new generation DDGS.
+The pork industry is a very viable, but underdeveloped DDGS market that could realize substantial economic benefits from using "new generation" DDGS.